 The highlight of our trip was visiting Barney Smith’s Toilet Seat Museum.
 I first visited Barney in 2003 with my mom and loved his art!
 Barney, a retired plumber, is well-known in San Antonio and creates toilet seat art that he displays in his garage.
-He will be 96 later this month, so if you want to see him, go soon!
+He will be 96 later this month and has recently sold his entire collection to someone in Dallas, where it’s currently being displayed.
 He’s very friendly, very proud of his work and will happily host visitors!
 Just be sure to call first, since it takes him a little time to get ready and set everything up.
 I asked Milana which was her favorite, and she said all of them and I have to agree!

 About 20 minutes from downtown, is the Natural Bridge Wildlife Ranch, a drive through safari.
 The admission is per person and you are handed a bag of food when you enter.
 You must stay in your car while feeding the animals, this was definitely a huge highlight for Milana!
 The animals are not wild animals and are used to being fed by people.
 They are very well taken care of and this facility takes conservation very seriously.
 Dave and I were here when we visited, and it was nice to bring Milana to experience it as well.